-- Number of pupils on roll, including Nursery, have increased. - The Trust has set a balanced budget for 2023 2024, without reliance on prior year surplus. - Reserves held ensure that the Trust is in a strong financial position. - Trust has been successful in securing one Condition Improvement Fund bid for 2022 2023. - Robust independent internal scrutiny has assured the Trust Board of strong financial compliance.
+- Number of pupils on roll, including Nursery, have increased. - The Trust has set a balanced budget for 2024 2025, without reliance on prior year surplus. - Reserves held ensure that the Trust is in a strong financial position. - Trust has been successful in securing one Condition Improvement Fund bid for 2023 2024. - Learning Together Trust has engaged with a Schools Resource Management Advisor, following a recommendation from the North West Advisory Board, which demonstrated strong business management and effective financial management.
+Recommendations made are currently being considered and the Trust continues to enjoy a strong peer relationship with the advisor. - Robust independent internal scrutiny has assured the Trust Board of strong financial compliance.